Skip to main content

 J.D., Catholic University of America, Columbus School of Law

 Judge Krause was appointed to the Panel as a full-time legal judge in October 2023.
+In December 2024, she was appointed as Associate Chief Administrative Judge (Legal).
 After graduating from law school, Judge Krause joined the U.S. Nuclear Regulatory Commission as a Panel law clerk.
 At the conclusion of her two-year term appointment, in 2009 she joined the agency’s Office of Commission Appellate Adjudication (OCAA), where she provided advice to the Commission on adjudicatory matters, including appeals from Atomic Safety and Licensing Board decisions.
 While working with OCAA, Judge Krause also performed rotational assignments in the Office of the General Counsel in the areas of rulemaking and legislation, and she served in the Office of the Commission as acting legal counsel for Commissioner Jeff Baran.
 In 2019, Judge Krause returned to the Panel in the role of Chief Counsel, providing advice to Panel judges and supervising the Panel’s law clerks.

 Jeremy A. Mercer